 Annette is a member of the Association of Black Women Attorneys and the New York State Bar Association.
 She has appeared as a guest judge at the Robert R. Wagner annual moot court competition and spoke at the 2012 Public Service Corps.
 Luncheon on the impact of law school internships on the post-recession legal job market.

 Cary London is a graduate of University of Virginia and New York Law School.
 He was recognized by the New York Law Journal as one of their prominent Rising Stars of 2013.
 Mr. London is a premier trial attorney who has taken over 50 cases to jury verdict.
 He has previously worked for the NYPD PBA defending Police Officers accused of misconduct, Brooklyn Defender Services as a trial attorney, clerked for Supreme Court Justice Richard Lee Price in Bronx State Supreme Court, and worked for the Trial Bureau 30/50 in the Bronx District Attorney’s Office.
-Mr. London is primarily focused on Plaintiff’s work and prides himself on making sure clients get the aggressive legal representation they deserve.
+Mr. London is primarily focused on Plaintiff’s work involving wrongful convictions, and prides himself on making sure clients get the aggressive legal representation they deserve.

 Jesse Dinner is a graduate of Tufts University and The Cardozo School of Law.
 He concentrates his practice on insurance defense litigation of healthcare facilities, product liability, toxic tort and personal injury claims in New York.
 His extensive dispute resolution and litigation experience includes representing small businesses and Fortune 500 companies in all stages of litigation, including the development of pre-litigation strategy, the management of discovery, settlement negotiations, and trials.